python-control/python-control/doc/linear.rst

-providing the :func:`frd` function with a 3D array of response values,with the first dimension corresponding to the output index of the system, the second dimension corresponding to the input index, and the 3rd dimension corresponding to the frequency points in omega.
+providing the :func:`frd` function with a 3D array of response values,with the first dimension corresponding to the output index of the system, the second dimension corresponding to the input index, and the 3rd dimension corresponding to the frequency points in `omega`.

 Signal names for MIMO systems are specified using lists of labels: